Pondidum/vault-demo/readme.md

 Repository to go with my talk on [How to Secure Your Microservices](https://andydote.co.uk/presentations/index.html?vault).

+## Required Tools:

+* docker-compose
+* vault client
+* postgres client
+* dotnet, if you want to run the sample apps

 ## Setup:

 1. `eval $(./environment.sh)` - configures a few environment variables